fourjuaneight/blog/content/posts/spreadsheets-reloaded.md

 So far, the source code for every site has been consistent enough for me to correctly parse with my regex.
 I've saved several items with no issues.
 And because I'm using an appearance: file for the parsing code, I can easily add another source and the shortcut would just read the latest version.
 Having it on GitHub also means I can use it anywhere else I might want to create similar apps for saving bookmarks.

 I try to keep my Shortcuts modular; everything is a component.
-The shortcut for adding Bookmarks, for example, is actually 4 different smaller ones assembled together.
+The shortcut for adding Bookmarks, for example, is 4 different smaller ones assembled.
 So sharing them would be a nightmare.
-Also, this setup is very specific to my use-case.
+Also, this setup is very specific to my use case.
 However, if anyone is adamant about getting your hands on any of this, hit me up on Twitter and I'll see what I can do.

 ## Going Further
 I'm quite happy with the API setup.
 And the shortcuts will get some optimizations here and there, just to reduce the amount of input needed from me; ideally, I'd like to hit the shortcut from the share sheet and hate it do everything with my intervention.

 With that said, there's so much more to do on the front-end.
-My plan is to create a nice table UI for all of my lists, not just Bookmarks.
+I plan to create a nice table UI for all of my lists, not just Bookmarks.
 I'm still debating if it should go on this site or if I should create a completely separate app with authentication.
 I'm leaning towards the latter just because I want to have the option of adding and deleting items from the front-end.
 But we'll see.

 There's absolutely no need for all of this.
 I have another shortcut that makes a fetch to the API and gives me a nice list of Bookmarks to choose from.
 This works well for all of my lists.
 But that's just boring.
 So stay tuned for more to come.

-[^1]: This used to be documented, but with their recent moved from beta to full release, I can't seem to find it.
+[^1]: This used to be documented, but with their recent move from beta to full release, I can't seem to find it.
 Editing the Docker Compose should still work, though I don't recommend this unless you're sure of what you're doing.